Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Background

-Semi-supervised models for classification are designed to be able to learn from both datasets, to learn from sparsely-labelled data.
+Semi-supervised models for classification are designed to be able to learn from both datasets -- to learn from sparsely-labelled data.
 This is of particular importance when $\mathcal{D}_\ell$ is too small to train a good enough classifier on its own.
-The hope would be that by somehow extracting information from $\mathcal{D}_\mathrm{u}$ we can make a better classifier, say in terms of accuracy, when applied to new data, than if we had trained on $\mathcal{D}_\ell$ only.
+The hope would be that by somehow extracting information from $\mathcal{D}_\mathrm{u}$ we can make a better classifier, say in terms of accuracy, when applied to new data, than if we had trained on $\mathcal{D}_\ell$ only \cite{SSbook}.

 While there are numerous approaches one could take to try to extract information from the unlabelled data to train a better classifier, here we will focus on the use of probabilistic generative models.
-In deep generative models (DGMs) the parameters of the distributions within the model are themselves parameterised by neural networks.
+As discussed in the introduction, in deep generative models the parameters of the distributions within the model are themselves parameterised by neural networks.
 Due to the coherency of probabilistic modelling, these models can handle missing observations in a principled way.
-Within this framework, we can do partial conditioning to obtain distributions of importance to us, like the posterior distributions for unobserved labels.
+Within this framework, we can do partial conditioning to obtain distributions of importance to us, here the (approximate) posterior distributions for unobserved labels.